quixio/quix-docs/docs/connect/kafka-to-apache-mahout.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Apache Mahout using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Apache Mahout

-UNRECOGNIZED TECH ALERT
+Apache Mahout is an open-source project that provides a comprehensive library of scalable machine learning algorithms.
+Developed by the Apache Software Foundation, Mahout is designed to help users create scalable machine learning applications, with a focus on collaborative filtering, clustering, and classification.
+By leveraging the power of distributed computing frameworks like Apache Hadoop and Apache Spark, Mahout enables users to efficiently process large datasets and build predictive models.
+With its extensive collection of algorithms and tools, Apache Mahout is a valuable resource for data scientists and developers looking to implement machine learning solutions in their projects.

 ## Integrations